jouellnyc/UART/esp01s-flash/README.md

 The easiest way to do this is with a [Programmer](https://www.amazon.com/gp/product/B08QMMGZLB/) like this.
 You would just plug in the ESP01 and hold down the button on the programmer to put it into flash mode.
 That will short gpio01 to ground.

+Note that there are usb based esp01 'adapters' that look just like the programmer but do not have buttons on the side to connect ground to gpio0.
+The net effect is you can get a REPL easily, but you cannot flash the esp01 with it.

-That being the case, you could create your own programmer.
-Specifically, if you connect GND to GPIO01 with some dupont jumpers you can create the same affect:
+That being the case, you could create your own 'programmer'.
+If you twist 2 jumpers together like this:

 ![image](https://github.com/jouellnyc/UART/assets/32470508/d5ebed5e-0feb-44ad-bf84-f8e8dd66a159)

+You can then plug GND to GND and GPIO0 to GPIO0 from the adatper to the esp01 and have the same effect.

 The downside is you may have to swap out the crossed jumpers for straight jumpers if you want to acess the REPL post your flashing.

-### Inital Failures
+### Initial Failures

 Lots of garbage characters: